oracle-livelabs/adb/json/json-soda-ajd/provision/provision.md

     ![URL for MongoDB API](./images/mdb-api-url.png " ")

     Now scroll further down the page until you find the section __MongoDB API__.
 For Autonomous JSON databases, it should be enabled by default.
 For Autonomous Transaction Processing or Autonomous Data Warehouse, it will be disabled by default and you will need to click __Edit Tool Configuration__ at the top of the page to enable it.
-If you have not correctly set __Secure access from allowed IPs and VCNs only__ in the previous Task, you will not be able to enable to the MongoDB API.
+If you have not correctly set __Secure access from allowed IPs and VCNs only__ in the previous Task, you will not be able to enable the MongoDB API.

     ![URL for MongoDB API](./images/mdb-api-url.png " ")